 A high-energy NBA forward who transformed himself from a fiery competitor into the emotional heartbeat and essential sixth man of a championship team.

-Bobby Portis plays with a recognizable fury, a trait that has defined and propelled his NBA journey.
-Drafted by the Chicago Bulls out of Arkansas, where he was a consensus All-American, his early career was marked by intense effort and a notorious on-court incident that threatened to derail his reputation.
+Bobby Portis scored a crucial double-double in the closeout game of the 2021 NBA Finals, helping the Milwaukee Bucks win the championship.
+Drafted out of Arkansas as a consensus All-American, his early career with the Chicago Bulls was marked by intense effort and a notorious on-court incident.
 A trade to Washington and then free agency led him to Milwaukee, where he found his perfect home.
-In Milwaukee, Portis channeled his passion into becoming the ultimate team player.
-Embracing a sixth-man role, he provided instant offense, relentless rebounding, and an infectious energy that electrified the Fiserv Forum crowd.
-His pivotal performances during the Bucks' 2021 championship run, including a crucial double-double in the closeout game of the Finals, cemented his status as a fan favorite and proved that raw intensity, when focused, can be a championship ingredient.
+Embracing a sixth-man role, he provided instant offense, relentless rebounding, and infectious energy.
+His pivotal performances proved that raw intensity, when focused, can be a championship ingredient.
+Born in 1995.

 1981–1996